-Consider a point $p\in T$, such that the plane corresponding to $p$ does not contain the Mukai vector of any spherical object, other than $v(\mathcal{O}_X)=(1,0,1)$, the set of points with this property is an open dense of $T$.
-Consider a small open neighbourhood $U\ni p$ which does not contain any plane passing for the Mukai's vector of a spherical object different from $(1,0,1)$.
-If $k(\beta, \omega)$ is very close to $T$, then we can choose $p$ and $U$ such that $k(\beta,\omega)\in U$.
+Consider a point $p\in T$ such that the plane corresponding to $p$ does not contain the Mukai vector of any spherical object other than $v(\mathcal{O}_X)=(1,0,1)$; the set of points with this property is an open and dense subset of $T$.
+Consider an open neighbourhood $U\ni p$ which does not contain any plane passing through the Mukai vector of a spherical object different than $(1,0,1)$.
+If $k(\beta, \omega)$ is close enough to $T$, then we can choose $p$ and $U$ such that $k(\beta,\omega)\in U$.

 Moreover, since $\Amp(X)\otimes \Q$ is dense in $\Amp(X) \otimes \R$, there is $L\in \Amp(X)$ and $\beta_0\in L^\bot$ such that $k(\beta_0,wL)\in U$ for some $w\in \R$.